momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Races of Aerathon/Beastfolk/Ovine.md

-> “We talk about a lot of things.
-I’ve found I can get them to express their feelings about anything, if I can put it in terms of walking around, how annoying flies are, or the taste of oats and apples.”
+> *“We talk about a lot of things.
+I’ve found I can get them to express their feelings about anything, if I can put it in terms of walking around, how annoying flies are, or the taste of oats and apples.”*
-	*-Dorian, ovine delver, when asked about chatting with his crew’s horses*

 ____

 ![[{5D247DAC-62DB-4321-877E-6E39F8A52A0F}.png]]
-## Overview
+## **Overview**

 Wherever there are interesting animals to talk to, you’ll find a sheep somewhere nearby making conversation.
-These gentle and uncomplicated folks are equally common in every homeland.
-Sheep are born with a unique blessing from the goddess Pirhoua: the ability to communicate with animals.
-Most sheep keep faithful pets as friends and conversation partners throughout their lives.
-The most common pet is a pig, whose minds can absorb and retain more ideas than some other potential companions.

-Ovines invented the term “quiet-minded beasts” to describe the animals of the world.
-The term comes from the simple, quiet thoughts that animals express.
-Creatures driven by instinct don’t have the same elaborate motivations and nuanced thoughts as their willful counterparts.
-Sheep recognize the value of their freedom from strife and anxiety, and have great respect for animal life.

-Ovines are tuned into a reality most only have a passing awareness of, but impatient folks might think them dull-witted.
-A sheep’s priorities rarely include formal learning and intellectual study.
-Their love for peaceful life among the herd is incompatible with the conniving of Allemagnian street hustlers or savvy Vinyotian trade moguls.
-But sheep aren’t stupid!
-Their patience affords them wisdom and perception of the world around them.

-Their gentle nature and tendency to take things slow makes them the friends of the eccentric ligonines.
-In particular, sheep and sloths tend to meet for the first time just as one might chatter with an old friend.
-In the opposite manner, laetines are sometimes impatient with ovines on their crew.
-A ferret’s mind races in a dozen directions, and they find sheep impossible to drag along on their mental tangents.

-Appropriately, sheep have unrivaled shepherding skills.
-A flock is well-understood and obedient in the care of an ovine rancher.
-They also enjoy work as shopkeepers or any other job with ample opportunities for long, thoughtful gazes into the distance.

-Wooly delvers often have a close relationship to nature or practice druidic magic.
-Indeed, sheep druids are gravely concerned about the Dungeon’s effects on the natural world.
-They ally themselves with crews to seek any possible way to reverse the blight an entrance might inflict on local flora and fauna.
+Ovines are calm-hearted wanderers, revered not for flash or strength, but for a deep-rooted clarity few others understand.
+Though soft-spoken, their thoughts run rich and earthy—anchored in the world, in the soil, and in the company of beasts.

+Each sheep is born with a gift from Pirhoua: the ability to speak with animals.
+This innate connection fosters not only companionship with quiet-minded beasts, but a philosophy of harmony and gentleness.
+To the ovine, a forest full of chirping sparrows and snuffling pigs is a choir of daily wisdom.
+They are known across the Beast World as caretakers, shepherds, and listeners.

+Sheep possess a quiet insight that earns them friendships with ligonines and druids alike.
+Some mistake their deliberateness for dullness—but sheep often observe truths others overlook.
+Whether guiding a stubborn delver through rough terrain, tending a field with whispered songs to the weeds, or simply providing a shoulder and a slow blink of understanding, an ovine’s presence is a balm.

+Many take up the call of delving not for glory or treasure, but to protect what remains untouched.
+Their kinship with animals gives them reason to challenge the growing scar of the Labyrinths.
+Some serve as crew mediators, others as wilderness experts—but all see their bond with the natural world as sacred.

+---

+## **Ovine Traits**

+**Creature Type.** You are a Humanoid.

+**Ability Score Increase.** Your Wisdom score increases by 2.

+**Speed.** Your walking speed is 30 feet.

+**March on Hooves.** You have advantage on saving throws to avoid exhaustion from forced marches.

+**Efficient Metabolism.** You can sustain yourself indefinitely on any green vegetation.

+**Mind for Beasts.** You can comprehend and verbally communicate with Beasts.
+They offer insights limited by their intelligence, but will always share basic observations from the last 24 hours.
+Once per long rest, you can cast _animal messenger_ at 2nd level without expending a spell slot.
+Wisdom is your spellcasting ability.

+**Shepherd Step.** You have a climbing speed of 15 feet on non-sheer surfaces, and do not require your hands to climb this way.

 ___

-## Ovine Traits

-***Creature Type.*** You are a Humanoid.

-***Ability Score Increase.*** Your Wisdom score increases by 2.

-***Speed.*** Your walking speed is 30 feet.

-***March on Hooves.*** You have advantage on saving throws you make to avoid suffering exhaustion from a forced march.

-***Efficient Metabolism.*** Ovines can eat a wide variety of foods that are unpalatable to other species.
-You can (joyfully!) sustain yourself indefinitely on any green vegetation.

-**Mind for Beasts.** You can comprehend and verbally communicate with all Beasts.
-Their knowledge and awareness is limited by their intelligence, but at minimum, animals can give information about what they’ve seen within the past 24 hours.
-You might also be able to persuade a Beast to perform a small favor for you, at the GM’s discretion.
-Additionally, you can cast the animal messenger spell as a 2nd-level spell once with this trait, and regain the ability to do so when you finish a long rest.
-Wisdom is your spellcasting ability for it.

-***Shepherd Step.*** The steep hills of the world have been your playground since you took your first steps.
-On anything other than a sheer vertical surface, you have a climbing speed of 15 feet, and your hands remain free while you do so.

-___

-## Homeland Traits
+## **Homeland Traits**

-### Allemance
+### **Allemance**

-In the wilderness of Allemance it’s easy to get lost, but also to hide one’s misdeeds.
-The crown has trained any willing ovine in martial skills to protect native wildlife.
-They learn to punish poachers with unique maneuvers and long-hafted weapons.
-Beware—the sleepy bundle of wool watching over her flock can likely lay out an attacker in seconds.
+Ovines in Allemance are quiet wardens of the wilds.
+Drafted as wilderness sentinels, they master reach weapons and battlefield control to defend the woods and its denizens.
+Poachers beware: the sleepy-eyed shepherd on the hill might send you rolling down it.

-***Shepherds on the Green.*** Once per turn, when you hit a creature with an attack using a weapon with the reach property and roll the maximum value on any of the weapon’s damage dice, you can also attempt to knock the target down.
-If the target is Large or smaller, it must make a Strength or Dexterity saving throw (its choice) with a DC equal to 8 + your attack bonus with the weapon.
-On a failed save, you knock the target prone.
+**Shepherds on the Green.** Once per turn, when you hit with a reach weapon and roll max on any damage die, you may force the target (Large or smaller) to make a Strength or Dexterity saving throw (DC = 8 + your weapon attack bonus) or be knocked prone.

+---

-### Oria
+### **Oria**

-Oric sheep have been cherished for centuries by the Houses of Oria for their role as scouts and watchers in the night.
-When the doors of a lodge house close for the colder months, some sheep stay on the outside.
-Orians abstain from shearing their thick wool until spring, which protects from the cold.
-When the sun sets, they teach each new generation how to find the scarce remaining wildlife to enlist help watching for winter dangers.
+In the bitter cold beyond the Mantle, sheep are seen as vigilant souls who weather storms and watch over lodge houses from outside their doors.
+Their wool is kept thick until spring, and their ways—though rustic—are deeply wise.
+Few survive winter better than an Oric herder.

-***Self-Sufficient Herder.*** You automatically succeed on Constitution saving throws made to survive in extreme cold weather.
-Additionally, you have proficiency in Survival, and you know one cantrip of your choice from the druid spell list.
-Wisdom is your spellcasting ability for it.
+**Self-Sufficient Herder.** You are immune to extreme cold.
+You gain proficiency in Survival, and learn one cantrip from the druid spell list (Wisdom is your casting stat).

+---

-### Vinyot
+### **Vinyot**

-The typical ovine is content to let the business machine of Vinyot churn past them as they attend to other things.
-However, they still show a glimmer of the homeland’s culture of wit and wiles.
-Enterprising foxes and possums often take sheep to be easy marks when selling their wares or playing their confidence tricks.
-Keep an eye on a Vinyotian sheep; they know their reputation for dopiness and will turn the tables on one trying to play them for a fool.
+In the bustling streets and bustling markets of Vinyot, sheep stroll slow and blink deep.
+Often dismissed as easy marks, they play to that reputation—and sometimes fleece the fox who thought to fleece them.
+Their unassuming wisdom masks a knack for playful misdirection.

-***Underestimated.*** Whenever you make a Charisma (Deception) check against a creature with an Intelligence score of 13 or more, you are treated as proficient and your proficiency bonus is doubled for the check.
+**Underestimated.** When making a Charisma (Deception) check against a creature with Intelligence 13 or higher, you are considered proficient and double your proficiency bonus.

+---

-### Arneria
+### **Arneria**

-In some sense, the Bat’yan and Beylik are very much the opposite sort of place for a sheep.
-The rainforest is teeming with a thousand potential conversations every day, crawling along underfoot and chirping in every tree.
-In the Beylik, however, such opportunities are few and far between.
-Whichever side of the Attamek they’re from, Arnerian sheep are the chattiest of their kind.
-They enjoy spending hours listening to the ongoing quiet-minded drama around them, and they have a knack for finding the juiciest gossip, even in the scorching eastern desert.
+In Arneria’s jungle and desert alike, sheep are chatty observers of the natural world.
+They listen to the gossip of birds and insects, learn the rhythms of desert migrations, and quietly become experts on the region’s wild patterns.
+Their Beast-friends are many—and they know how to find them.

-***Find a Friend in Fauna.*** If you spend 1 minute studying your surroundings, you can discern the type and number of the highest CR Beast within 1 mile, as well as the direction to their location.
-You also know whether the creatures were forced to move unexpectedly, such as to flee a predator or intruder.
-Once you use this trait, you can’t use it again until you finish a long rest.
+**Find a Friend in Fauna.** With 1 minute of observation, you learn the type, number, and direction of the highest-CR Beast within 1 mile.
+You also know if that creature fled something unnatural.
+Once per long rest.

+---

-### Al'Ar
+### **Al'Ar**

-The solitary curiosity of Al’ari felines has drawn a playful streak out of the ovines who live in the region.
-Island sheep are pranksters and trouble-makers who grow up watching the fishers from the docks of their hometowns.
-Each island’s ovines have their own set of good-natured tricks, which often leave everyone laughing at the end.
-A common tool of this “trade” is their ability to split their innate gift with animals between several aquatic accomplices at once.
+Al'ari sheep are playful tricksters of the shore, pranksters of the reef, and jokers of the wharf.
+Raised among curious felines and clever fishers, they embrace mischief and community alike.
+Their mastery over animal communication extends to whole pods of aquatic friends.

-***School Teacher.*** When you cast the spell animal messenger on creatures that live in water, you can affect a number of creatures with the spell equal to your proficiency bonus.
-You can specify a different message and destination for each creature affected this way.
+**School Teacher.** When you cast _animal messenger_ on aquatic Beasts, you may target a number of creatures equal to your proficiency bonus.
+Each may carry a different message to a different destination.

 ___